Debugging in PHP. Now what? Explaining var_export, a useful and powerful ally

 The true power of var_export

-In such cases, you will likely want to tail the log file to check its operation, but as mentioned above, writing var_dump information to the log file requires a bit of skill.
+In such cases, you'll often check the operation by tailing the log file, but as mentioned earlier, writing var_dump information to a log file requires a bit of a trick.

 With fuelphp, you can output to a log file as follows: